Hi. Julian here. Coming here may be a life-changing experience for you. Literally. In a good way? In a bad way?

-Find out about my story by watching the video here, but I hated school.
+Find out about my story by reading the first chapter of my book, but I hated school.
 And I didn’t like university much either.
 University was fun.
 I spent a lot of time drinking coffee and Guinness.
 But learn much?
 Not really.

 To be honest, I don’t like going to classes much.
 I don’t learn well in that kind of situation.
 It wasn’t until I started my Masters by distance learning (i.e. e-learning) that I found my ideal learning style.

 And if you’re like many professionals using English as a medium for learning is an important point of everything you do.

 It’s not *just* about speaking better English.
 Most (probably all) English courses out there just teach you words, phrases, and grammar … surface level stuff.

 My goal is to integrate English into your everyday life… to make you DO English.

 Learning English is a part of that.
 But…